ubcmri/GitTutorial/collaboration_tutorial.md

 Things that you do in Github will be marked with :octocat:.

+In this tutorial you will use a workflow very similar to the [feature branch workflow](feature_branch_workflow.md).
+The workflow won't be explicitly specified in this tutorial but please refer to the document linked above.

 ### Learning goals
 - Setting up a new local git repository and sync it with Github
 - Understand the difference between git on your computer and Github